jl777/libjl777/README.md

 That should build libjl777.so
 copy it to /usr/lib or wherever the linker is looking for it and you can link your project against it

-make sure to add -lnacl randombytes.o from the nacl project to your project
+make sure to add -ljl777 libuv.a randombytes.o -lnacl -lm -ldl to the linker line

+libuv.a is from /usr/local/lib
+randombytes.o is from libnacl